Postdoc in Computational and Molecular Biology

-I am currently a student on the Wellcome Trust Genomic Medicine and Statistics DPhil programme.
+I have recently completed my DPhil through the Wellcome Trust Genomic Medicine and Statistics DPhil programme.

-My PhD project is titled “Dynamics in the Regulatory Genome”, in which I am investigating the role of cohesin in regulating 3D genome architecture.
-I have combined genome engineering, live-cell imaging, genomics and computational analysis to develop a novel method to capture the dynamic process of cohesin recruitment and migration.
+My PhD project was titled “Dynamics in the Regulatory Genome”, in which I was investigating the role of cohesin in regulating 3D genome architecture.
+I combined genome engineering, live-cell imaging, genomics and computational analysis to develop a novel method to capture the dynamic process of cohesin recruitment and migration.

 During the first year of my DPhil I completed rotation projects in both Professor Doug Higgs’ and Jim Hughes’ labs.
 For my first project in the Higgs lab, I implemented a tiled approach to the capture-C method to investigate chromosome conformation and the subsequent regulation of gene expression across selected regions of interest.
 For the second rotation in the Hughes group, I moved out of the lab to a purely computational project where I used machine learning methodologies with the aim of developing a model capable of identifying promoter CpG islands.